-- a) Homecare D & D Ltd complies fully with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR) and the 2013 changes. - b) All accidents and incidents involving injury to staff or service users are reported and recorded, no matter how minor. - c) All reported accidents or incidents are fully investigated. - d) The results and recommendations from investigations are fully implemented to prevent any recurrence of such incidents.
+- a) Homecare D & D Ltd complies fully with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR). - b) All accidents and incidents involving injury to staff or service users are reported and recorded, no matter how minor. - c) All reported accidents or incidents are fully investigated. - d) The results and recommendations from investigations are fully implemented to prevent any recurrence of such incidents.